0x25/lynis-plugin/README.md

 #in conclusion
-sh limiting the code ...
+- sh limiting the code ... but you can use /bin/bash if you test it first.
+- create collect plugin (store data in the /vat/log/lynis-report.dat) (_phase1)
+- create check plugin (can use lynis-report.dat) (_phase2)

-a lot of usefull information is in the /var/log/lynis-report.dat
+a lot of usefull information is in the /var/log/lynis-report.dat (and can be use in the _phase2 plugin)

 #Screen